wesleyalcoforado/cors-container/README.md

 #### Relative URL rewriting

-cors-container can rewrite relative URLs to full URLs within the content you have proxied, for example: If we wish to proxy `http://blog.jacob.uk.com` and cors-container is runinnng on `http://localhost:3000/` our request URL would be `http://localhost:3000/http://blog.jacob.uk.com`.
+cors-container can rewrite relative URLs to full URLs of the response body you have proxied.

+For example if we wish to proxy `http://blog.jacob.uk.com/` and cors-container is runinnng on `http://localhost:3000/` the request URL would be `http://localhost:3000/http://blog.jacob.uk.com/`.

-cors-container will then rewrite any relative URLs, for example `<a href="/my-blog-post">` would be modified to `<a href="http://localhost:3000/http://blog.jacob.uk.com/my-blog-post">` in the proxied response.
+cors-container will rewrite any relative URLs it finds in the proxies response body.
+For example `<a href="/my-blog-post">` would be modified to `<a href="http://localhost:3000/http://blog.jacob.uk.com/my-blog-post">` in the proxied response.

-This can be useful if you wish to be able to follow links and also pull them through the proxy.
-This is not enabled by default as this option mutates the origional response body.
+This can be useful if you wish to be able to follow links within a response and proxy them through cors-container.

+This is not enabled by default as this option mutates the original response body.

 Set `rewrite-urls` in the request header to cors-cotainer if you want relative URLs rewriting.